 Games developed by the studio:

-- Fiend (2003): Their first survival horror outing, inspired by A Shadow Over Innsmouth by H. P. Lovecraft.
+- Fiend (2003): Their first survival horror outing, inspired by The Shadow Over Innsmouth by H. P. Lovecraft.
 A 2D game with some surprisingly advanced shaders for the time, this horror mystery is set in the fictional New England town of Lauder.

 - Energetic (2004): An edutainment platformer game for kids.